 Summary of audit findings

-The following table summarises the water savings achieved through irrigation modernisation works and water savings for the GMW Connections Project Stage 1 and 2.
+The following table summarises the water recovery achieved through irrigation modernisation works for the GMW Connections Project.

-The GMW Connections Project Stage 1 has recovered 5,680.6 megalitres of low-reliability water shares (equivalent to a long-term average of 3,527 megalitres) and 29,515.1 megalitres of high-reliability water shares (equivalent to a long-term average of 27,751.6 megalitres).
+The GMW Connections Project has recovered 5,764.8 ML of low-reliability water shares (equivalent to a long-term average annual volume of 3,201.1 ML) and 30,428.3 ML of high-reliability water shares (equivalent to a long-term average annual volume of 29,197.0 ML).

-The auditor reviewed and accepted the volume of entitlement purchases outlined in the table below:
+The following tables outlines the reviewed and accepted volumes of entitlement purchases for the GMW Connections Project:

 Volume of low reliability water shares purchased (ML)

-Long-term annual average from low reliability water shares (ML)
+Long-term average annual from low reliability water shares (ML)1

 Volume of high reliability water shares purchased (ML)